rust-lang/rust-forge/src/compiler/membership.md

 When a potential team member has been nominated by existing members, there is a standard process that can be followed by team leads to add the new team member:

-1. Contact the nominatees asking if they are interested in joining the team:
+1. Contact the nominees asking if they are interested in joining the team:

 ```quote
 Hey $name, you've been nominated for compiler team membership by a few people on the compiler